How to analyze a journal citation

 Some databases will provide the full text of articles, or contain links to the full text if it is available via other databases in our collection.

-If you can't find the article you need at Queen's either in print or electronically, try RACER, our interlibrary loan service.
+If you can't find the article you need at Queen's either in print or electronically, you can request it from another library through Omni.

 Major Music Article Databases (see other music databases below Interdisciplinary and Crossdisiplinary Databases)